 Trivia: Due to its geographical location, the closest ocean from Zambia is within 600 miles away!

 Cuisine in Zambia

 The cuisine of Zambia makes full use of its rich natural resources.
 The location of Zambia was one of the reasons why it wasn’t discovered by Europeans and other foreign influences until the start of the 19th century.
 Hence, this is also part of the reason why the cuisine of the country is fairly traditional with little influence from foreign colonizers.

-Some of the staple ingredients in Zambian cuisine include peanut, chili pepper and cassava.
-These food items are also local produce that are grown within the lands of Zambia.
+Some of the staple ingredients in Zambian cuisine include peanut, chili pepper, and cassava.
+These food items are also local produce that is grown in the lands of Zambia.
 They like to cook starchy foods on a grill or stewed with meat and then served with vegetables.
 And speaking of meat, the Zambians love to cook with chicken or beef.
 They also serve game meats from time to time, depending on the availability.

-For other tribes, those that prefer the more traditional cuisine, they also cook with a wide range of meat that are available within the area.
+For other tribes, those that prefer the more traditional cuisine, they also cook with a wide range of meat that is available within the area.
 The Tumbuka tribe cuisine of Zambia, in particular, likes to cook with wild pig, buffalo, guinea fowl, and pork, among other types of meat.